Deer-Spangle/faexport/lib/faexport/views/docs.md

 document.cookie.split('; ').filter(function(x){return/^[ab]=/.test(x)}).sort().reverse().join('; ')
 ~~~

+Note: This code only works on the "classic" version of the site.

 ## Status Codes

 In the case of an error, the response will be returned as json with an `error` field